Generic Name: clonazepam (kloe NAZ e pam)

 porphyria (a genetic enzyme disorder that causes symptoms affecting the skin or nervous system);

-a history of mental illness, psychosis, or addiction to drugs or alcohol.
+a history of mental illness, psychosis, or addiction to drugs or alcohol; or

 Some people have thoughts about suicide when taking seizure medication.
 Your doctor should check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.